-Kato Van Broeckhoven is Project Manager of the Managing Exits from Armed Conflict project at the Centre for Policy Research.
+Kato Van Broeckhoven is Senior Project Manager of the Managing Exits from Armed Conflict project at the Centre for Policy Research.
 She was previously Research Officer on the Children and Extreme Violence project, and co-edited Cradled by Conflict: Child Involvement with Armed Groups in Contemporary Conflict together with Dr Siobhan O’Neil.

 Prior to joining UNU, Ms Van Broeckhoven worked on city-level programming aimed at preventing violent extremism in Flanders, Belgium.
 She also worked as a consultant for the United Nations Institute for Training and Research, the World Bank’s Global Knowledge Partnership on Migration and Development, and Columbia University’s Global Policy Initiative.
 Her work has focused on cities and human mobility, and her research has examined ways to prevent violent extremism.